hackclub/hackclub/thoughts.md

 technology.
 This generation isn't going to wait for permission to spread their message - they're already doing it

+## The Name

+* The potential negative connotation is deliberate.
+  * hackEDU is a movement driven by students.
+  * We need to make the name informal to maintain that it's a student-driven movement.

 ## Ambassador Process

 * Ambassador - someone who runs a hack club